damattl/db-iris-wrapper/README.md

 - [ ] Add Documentation
 - [ ] Add UI
 - [ ] Document deployment
+- [ ] Make querying the api more efficient (always query 6 hours in advance)

 This is my first rust project, it took me about 40 hours so far to write it